NexPlayer/Android-SDK/advanced.md

 > **Note** The `getContentInfoInt` function also returns information on the current content.
 In some cases, the same information is available through both functions.
 However, some items are available only through one of the functions.

-**PERFORMANCE NOTE:** This allocates a new instance ofNexContentInformationevery time it is called, which may place a burden on the garbage collector in some cases.
+**PERFORMANCE NOTE:** This allocates a new instance of NexContentInformation every time it is called, which may place a burden on the garbage collector in some cases.
 If you need to access multiple fields, save the returned object in a variable.
 For cases that are particularly sensitive to performance, selected content information is available through getContentInfoInt, which doesn’t allocate any objects.

 **Returns**